aptise/peter_sslers/docs/General_Management_Concepts.md

 webservers can interact with.

-## Certificates and CertificateRequests
+## Certificates and X509CertificateRequests

-PeterSSLers handles several types of CertificateRequests:
+PeterSSLers handles several types of X509CertificateRequests:

-1. (Preferred) The system will generate a CertificateRequest as part of the ordering process with the built-in ACME-v2 client.
+1. (Preferred) The system will generate a X509CertificateRequest as part of the ordering process with the built-in ACME-v2 client.
 2. Legacy.
-An existing CertificateRequest (and Certificate) can be imported for tracking and relationship analysis.
+An existing X509CertificateRequest (and Certificate) can be imported for tracking and relationship analysis.